-The second performance objective for Strategic Goal 1 in FY 2020 is that Advocacy will provide Regulatory Flexibility Act compliance training to at least 100 policymakers and regulatory development staff in Federal agencies which promulgate regulations that impact small entities.
-This is also an outcome measure, with the result that Federal regulatory officials have the expertise to assess the need for regulation or de-regulation and, if necessary, to develop and publish better rules that achieve their regulatory objectives while minimizing unnecessary burdens on small entities.
+The second performance objective for Strategic Goal 1 in FY 2022 is that Advocacy will provide Regulatory Flexibility Act compliance training to at least 100 policymakers and regulatory development staff in Federal agencies which promulgate regulations that impact small entities.
+This output measure produces significant benefits, with the Federal regulatory officials gaining or enhancing expertise to assess the need for regulation or de-regulation and, if necessary, to develop and publish better rules that achieve their regulatory objectives while minimizing unnecessary burdens on small entities.
 Reduced RFA-related litigation and better compliance by the regulated community may also result.

 Executive Order 13272 requires Advocacy to provide the RFA compliance training measured by this performance indicator.
-Since Advocacy began its ongoing RFA compliance training program in 2004 through FY 2018, such live classroom training has been provided to officials in 18 cabinet-level departments and agencies, 78 separate component agencies and offices within these departments, 23 independent agencies, and various special groups including congressional staff, business organizations and trade associations.
+Since Advocacy began its ongoing RFA compliance training program in 2004 through FY 2020, such live classroom training has been provided to officials in 18 cabinet-level departments and agencies, 80 separate component agencies and offices within these departments, 24 independent agencies, and various special groups including congressional staff, business organizations and trade associations.

-FY 2018 Accomplishments
+FY 2020 Accomplishments

-During FY 2018, Advocacy achieved \$255.3 million in first-year regulatory cost savings, \$253.6 million of which will also be annually recurring savings, although they will not be counted again for the purposes of performance measurement.
-These savings resulted from actions on seven separate Federal regulations originating in five agencies (the Environmental Protection Agency, the Department of the Interior's Bureau of Land Management and its National Park Service, the Department of Agriculture's Agricultural Marketing Service, and the Department of Energy's Office of Energy Efficiency and Renewable Energy).
-Information on these rules will be detailed in Advocacy's annual RFA report for FY 2018.
-This report and those for past years are posted online at: http://www.sba.gov/advocacy/regulatory-flexibility-act-annual-reports.
-Advocacy expects additional significant savings to be achieved as a result of its continuing work on other rules during FY 2018, but savings are not scored until a rule is finalized, and the timing for this is beyond Advocacy's control.
+During FY 2020, Advocacy achieved \$2.259 billion in first-year regulatory cost savings, all of which will also be annually recurring savings, although they will not be counted again for the purposes of performance measurement.
+These savings resulted from actions on eight separate Federal regulations originating in six agencies (the Consumer Financial Protection Bureau, the Environmental Protection Agency, the Occupational Safety and Health Administration, the Employee Benefits Security Administration, the Federal Motor Carrier Safety Administration, and the Small Business Administration).
+Information on these rules is detailed in Advocacy's annual RFA report for FY 2020.
+This report and those for past years are posted online at: https://advocacy.sba.gov/category/resources/annual-report-on-the-rfa/.
+Advocacy expects additional significant savings to be achieved as a result of its continuing work on other rules during FY 2020, but savings are not scored until a rule is finalized, and the timing for this is beyond Advocacy's control.

 As noted in the preceding section, cost savings rely on factors over which Advocacy has no control, including regulatory agencies' decisions on cost-reducing modifications to their proposed rules and the timing of those decisions.
-As a result, significant variations from
+As a result, significant variations from Advocacy's established goals can and do occur.
+Advocacy will continue exploring opportunities to capture and improve regulatory advocacy performance metrics to measure these efforts and their effects.